cwonjin11/freecodecamp-my-solution/README.md

 # Javascript: Data Structure and Algoritm
 * This repo is a collection of my Data Structure and Algorithm solutions using JavaScript.
-Problems are from the Leetcode, Hacker Ranks, and the Free-Code-Camp website.
+Problems are from the Leetcode, Hacker Ranks, and the Free-Code-Camp web page.

 * I am trying to keep adding my solutions every day to expand my knowledge of Javascript and DS&A.